m-wojnar/reinforced-lib/docs/source/examples.rst

 The provided Rate Adaptation manager is implemented in the file ``$REINFORCED_LIB/examples/ns-3/main.py``.
-Here we specify the comunication with the ns-3 simulator by defining the environment observation space and the action space, we create the ``RLib`` agent, we provide the listening loop which reacts to the incomming (aggregated) frames by responding with the appropriate MCS and clean up the environment when the simulation is done.
+Here we specify the comunication with the ns-3 simulator by defining the environment observation space and the action space, we create the ``RLib`` agent, we provide the agent-environment interaction loop which reacts to the incomming (aggregated) frames by responding with the appropriate MCS and clean up the environment when the simulation is done.
 Below we include and explain the essential code snippets.

 .. code-block:: python